rura6502/rura6502.github.io/_posts/2019-05-25-Spring-Boot-Multi-Moudle-Project-using-Advanced-Gradle.md

 ---
 layout: post
-title:  Spring Boot Multi Module Project with Flexible Gradle Setting
+title:  Gradle multi-module project with Spring Boot and dependencies using IF
 date:  2019-05-25 00:00:00 +0900
 categories: [Spring_Boot, Gradle, Multi_Module]
 ---